Reuzehagel/No-Break-Particles/README.md

 ## Download
 All versions can be downloaded from the Releases page.
+(Github still a Work In Progress)

 But you can also download this resource pack on [Modrinth](https://modrinth.com/resourcepack/no-break-particles) & [Planet Minecraft](https://www.planetminecraft.com/texture-pack/no-break-particles/).